w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

 The length fee is a per-byte fee multiplier for the size of the transaction in bytes.

 There is also a targeted fee adjustment that serves as a multiplier which tunes the final fee based on network congestion.
-This can constitute an adjusted weight fee which is calculated as the targeted fee adjustment times the weight fee.
+This can constitute an adjusted weight fee calculated as the targeted fee adjustment times the weight fee.

 Together, these fees constitute the inclusion fee.
 The inclusion fee is the base fee plus the length fee plus the adjusted weight fee.